SidVer312/SidVer312/README.md

 - Willing to learn and Enhance my skill
 - Solid 3 1/2 years of experience in Python
 - Certified in C++
-- Currently exploring Data Sciences
+- Currently exploring Data Sciences and Unity
-- Apart from this I can make Webistes and Apps on Demand
+- Apart from this I can make Websites and Apps on Demand

 ## Programming Languages I know and often work with: